ArchCWithClasses/WebApplicationCrawler/README.md

 # WebApplicationCrawler
 Java program using jsoup library to spider web application.

-Siting jsoup for providing the crawling functionality of the program.
+Citing jsoup for providing the crawling functionality of the program.

 https://jsoup.org/

-Siting CodingWithTim for providing a tutorial on how to make a crawler that uses jsoup library.
+Citing CodingWithTim for providing a tutorial on how to make a crawler that uses jsoup library.

 https://www.youtube.com/watch?v=KZK5rnxBWcU